 GitHub Actions

 With GitLab having GitLab CI/CD and Bitbucket having Bamboo, it was no surprise that GitHub would eventually introduce its own CI/CD.
-GitHub Actions also subscribes to the containerization paradigm.
+GitHub Actions also follows the containerization paradigm.

 - Pros